← orga.cat

 Fast and simple, it works well for quick editing text files.
 It includes syntax highlighting for dozens of programming languages, and many features, such as macros, and the ability to search recursively inside the contents of files in a directory.
 Do not try to open big files with it though, as it freezes quickly (for big files, see glogg alternative below).
 By default, it adds an entry in the Explorer context menu during the installation, but that can be selected (or removed later, with ShellExView).
 A diff plugin is available for it and works fine.

-For an alternative to Notepad++ more similar to Windows Notepad (lighter, simpler), see Notepad3 or other maintained Notepad2 forks (all of them open-source and running the same engine: Scintilla).
+For an alternative to Notepad++ more similar to Windows Notepad (lighter, simpler), see Notepad3 or other maintained Notepad2 forks (all of them open-source and running the same engine, Scintilla).
 Sublime Text (see below) is a good cross-platform, shareware alternative.
-Visual Studio Code is a more powerful cross-platform alternative, also open-source, but I find it too heavy and unresponsive, possibly because it's an Electron-based app (the ecosytem is great though).
+Visual Studio Code is a more powerful cross-platform alternative, also open-source, but I find it too heavy and unresponsive, possibly because it's an Electron-based app, although the ecosystem is great.
 On Linux (KDE), Kate works remarkably well.
 On Android, the best code editor is probably Acode editor, also open-source.

 Mozilla Firefox